 One of the best traditional military factions in the game, Scythia is capable of crushing all other civs in the early to mid game.
-Their special Saka Horse Archer unit doesn’t require horses to produce and has 4 Movement and +1 Attack Range, making it much more powerful than any contemporary unit.
-Even better, you get two of them each time one is trained.
-This allows Scythia to quickly build an unstoppable force of highly skilled cavalry archers, capable of moving fast and striking hard, steamrolling anyone in their way.
+Their special Saka Horse Archer unit doesn’t require horses to produce and has 4 movement and +1 attack range, making it much more powerful than any contemporary unit.
+Even better, throughout the game, you get two of each light cavalry unit each time one is trained.
+During the early game, this allows Scythia to quickly build an unstoppable force of highly skilled cavalry archers, capable of moving fast and striking hard, steamrolling anyone in their way.

 Related: The best Civ 6 leaders

 The fact that Scythia’s units gain a +5 Combat Strength attack bonus when engaging damaged foes and heal up to 50 bonus points upon defeating them guarantees the enemy forces dwindle at the same time Scythia maintain their own, pressing the advantage home and making it a formidable adversary.
 The game’s April 2021 balance patch increased food and gold outputs for the civ’s unique tile improvement, the kurgan, which only served to make Scythia even stronger as an early-game civ.

 It must be noted that in order to best use this civ’s ability, you need a map with lots of land — the Saka Horse Archers are nearly useless on the sea.
 Make sure to also act before the mid-game, as modern units quickly close the technological gap between Scythia and everyone else.